Photo credit Pete Self

 “Jenny Brown’s book Birth Strike is a game-changer and is equal in significance to Betty Friedan’s The Feminine Mystique, which sparked a movement in the 1960s.”

-—Carol Downer, Feminist Women’s Health Centers founder and author of A Woman’s Book of Choices
+—Carol Downer, Feminist Women’s Health Centers cofounder and author of A Woman’s Book of Choices

 “Birth Strike is a well-researched and wide-ranging analysis of how the public responsibilities of pregnancy and parenting have been privatized to benefit a capitalist for-profit system designed to minimize labor costs to produce wealth for the few.
 Offers fresh insight into how women's biological power may be harnessed to resist reproductive oppression.”